Top 20 Financial Modeling Interview Questions

 Answer this Financial Modeling question using an acronym – FAST.

 A stands for Appropriate: Financial models shouldn’t be cluttered with excessive details.
-While producing a financial model, the financial modeller always should understand what financial model is, i.e. a good representation of reality.
+While producing a financial model, the financial modeler always should understand what the financial model is, i.e., a good representation of reality.

-T stands for Transparent: Financial models should be such and based on such formulas which can be easily understood by other financial modellers and non-modellers.
+T stands for Transparent: Financial models should be such and based on such formulas that can be easily understood by other financial modelers and non-modelers.

 COLGATE BALANCE SHEET HISTORICAL DATA

 Also, note the color standards popularly used in Financial Models –